truenas/documentation/static/includes/apps/BeforeYouBeginAddAppDatasetsProcedure.md

 &NewLine;

-* Create datasets for the storage volumes for the app.

-  Go to **Datasets** and select the pool or dataset where you want to place the dataset(s) for the app.
-  For example, */tank/apps/appName*.

   {{< expand "Creating Datasets for Apps" "v" >}}
   When creating datasets for apps follow these steps:
   1. Go to **Datasets**, select the location for the parent dataset if organizing required datasets under a parent dataset, then click **Add Dataset**.